ChrisCJFern/AlliGators/README.md

 ## Documentation

-Guides and additional information about this application can be found [here](https://github.com/ChrisCJFern/AlliGators/blob/main/documentation/productionrelease.md).
+Information about how this application is implemented can be found at the [production release document](https://github.com/ChrisCJFern/AlliGators/blob/main/documentation/productionrelease.md).
+A detailed report can be found [here](https://github.com/ChrisCJFern/AlliGators/blob/main/documentation/AlliGatorsFinalReport.pdf).

 Specifically useful documentation when starting out: